Kunal-186/digital-literacy-project/task-5-cybercrime/casestudy.md

 ## Case Study: UPI Payment Fraud

+## Case Study: UPI Payment Fraud

-UPI payment fraud has become one of the most common cybercrimes in India, especially with the rapid increase in digital payments.
-It mainly occurs when users are tricked into approving a payment instead of receiving money.
+UPI payment fraud is one of the fastest-growing cybercrimes in India, mainly due to the widespread use of digital payment apps.
+It occurs when a person is tricked into authorizing a payment that transfers money from their account to a fraudster.

-A common real-life scenario involves online marketplaces.
-In many reported cases, fraudsters pretend to be buyers and contact sellers.
-They agree to purchase an item and say they will “send money” using UPI.
-Instead of sending money, they generate a “collect request” and ask the seller to approve it.
-The victim, believing they are receiving money, enters their UPI PIN and unknowingly transfers money to the scammer.
+A common scenario begins when a scammer contacts the victim through a phone call, SMS, or an online marketplace.
+The fraudster often pretends to be a genuine buyer, bank official, or customer support representative.
+They build trust by speaking confidently and may even use official-looking language or profile pictures.

+The scam usually follows a clear pattern.
+First, the fraudster creates a sense of urgency, such as claiming that a payment must be processed immediately or that there is an issue with the victim’s account.
+Next, they send a “collect request” through a UPI app and instruct the victim to approve it in order to receive money.
+However, this is misleading, because entering a UPI PIN actually authorizes a payment.
+Once the victim enters the PIN, money is instantly transferred to the fraudster.

-This type of fraud usually targets students, small sellers, and elderly people who may not fully understand how UPI requests work.
-The fraudster often creates urgency or uses convincing language to gain trust quickly.
+This type of fraud commonly targets students, small online sellers, and elderly individuals who may not fully understand how UPI requests work.

 The consequences can be serious.
 Victims may lose money instantly, and in many cases, recovery becomes difficult.
 It can also cause stress and loss